covcom/304CEM/labs/week11/slides11.md

 * You can just think of a CouchDB database like an _array of documents_!
     * (Actually it is a key/value store, but the same ideas apply).
 * Which means you can use map, reduce, and (indirectly) filter across the DB documents.

+## CouchDB Views

-* These functions are called _views_ by CouchDB.
+* Map and reduce callbacks are stored in _views_ by CouchDB.
-    * Map views `emit` key/value pairs rather than `return` arbitrary objects.
+* A map view will `emit` key/value pairs rather than `return` arbitrary objects.
     * Otherwise they are the same thing as described above.
 * Reduce views have a `rereduce` flag to determine when to stop the reduction.
-        * Otherwise they are the same thing as described above.
+    * Otherwise they are (basically) the same thing as described above.

-## CouchDB Views
+## Permanent vs Temporary

 Primary tool used for querying and reporting on CouchDB documents.